-With the exception of the carbapenems and bedaquiline in children, the latest WHO model list of essential medicines (83) includes all agents required for longer regimens.
+The 2021 WHO model list of essential medicines (77) includes all agents required for longer regimens.

-Drug susceptibility testing.
 These guidelines stress past advice that a patient’s MDR/RR-TB strain should be tested for susceptibility to medicines planned for inclusion in the regimen, so that effectiveness can be maximized.
-Access to rapid diagnostic testing, which could reliably identify resistance to fluoroquinolones, would help clinicians to decide whether the patient is eligible for the shorter MDR-TB regimen, and what agents to include in a longer MDR-TB regimen (the GenoType MTBDRsl LPA may be used for this purpose).
-GenoType MTBDRsl can be used in both children and adults for testing sputum specimens (direct testing) and cultured isolates of M. tuberculosis complex (indirect testing).
-The latter can be performed on culture isolates from both pulmonary and extrapulmonary sites.
-Direct testing on sputum specimens allows for the earlier initiation of appropriate treatment, and it can be applied irrespective of the smear status, although the indeterminate rate is higher when testing smear-negative sputum specimens than it is with smear-positive sputum specimens.
-Conventional phenotypic DST can still be used in the evaluation of patients with a negative GenoType MTBDRsl result, particularly in populations with a high pretest probability for resistance to fluoroquinolones or if the patient is at high risk for fluoroquinolone resistance (or both).
-The new recommendations on regimen design need to be accompanied by continued efforts to increase access to DST for medicines for which there are reliable methods, and by the development and roll-out of DST for the newer medicines.
-However, potentially life-saving treatment should not be withheld until all DST results become available, and empirical treatment with a regimen that is likely to be effective may need to be started, then adjusted based on DST results once they become available.
+Access to rapid diagnostic testing would help clinicians to decide whether the patient is eligible for a specific MDR/RR-TB regimen, and what agents to include in a longer MDR-TB regimen.
+The recommendations on regimen design need to be accompanied by continued efforts to increase access to DST for medicines for which there are reliable methods, and by the development and roll-out of DST for the newer medicines.
+However, potentially life-saving treatment should not be withheld until all DST results become available, and empirical treatment with a regimen that is likely to be effective may need to be started, then adjusted once DST results become available.

-Dosage and duration.
-The guidelines update in 2018 concurrently revised the weight-based dosage schedules for medicines used in MDR-TB regimens for both children and adults (see the Operational handbook on tuberculosis).
+The guidelines update in 2018 revised the weight-based dosage schedules for medicines used in MDR-TB regimens for both children and adults (see the Operational handbook on tuberculosis (3)).
 The update to the dosages benefited from the expertise of the GDG members, and from an extensive consultation with other specialists in different fields.
-It was based on the latest knowledge available about the optimal use of the medicines involved (84).
+It was based on the latest knowledge available about the optimal use of the medicines involved (78).
 Adherence to the schedules is advised as far as possible.
-Manipulation of tablets (e.g. splitting, crushing or dissolving in water) outside their indications is to be avoided because this may interfere with the bioavailability of the drugs.⁴⁶
+Manipulation of tablets (e.g. splitting, crushing or dissolving in water) outside their indications is to be avoided because this may interfere with the bioavailability of the drugs.39

 It is important to prevent treatment interruption, to increase the likelihood of treatment success.
-Measures that can help to increase retention include supporting patient adherence, either by facilitating patient visits to health care facilities or home visits by health care staff, or by using digital technologies for daily communication (29).
+One measure that can help to increase retention is supporting patient adherence, either by facilitating patient visits to health care facilities or home visits by health care staff, or by using digital technologies for daily communication (37).

-⁴⁶ This is particularly problematic with the delamanid tablet, the contents of which are very unpalatable (see summaries of unpublished data for the 2018 guidelines update in Annex 5).
+39 This is particularly problematic with the delamanid tablet, the contents of which are most unpalatable (see summaries of unpublished data for the 2018 guidelines update in Web Annex 5).